vectordotdev/timber-io/_docs/ruby/configuration.md

 ---
-breadcrumbs: Timber for Ruby
+category: Timber for Ruby
+category_order: 3
-title: Installation
+title: Configuration
-toc: true
+page_order: 3
+sections: manual configuration
 ---

 Installation of Timber for Ruby is accomplished with the [timber Ruby gem](https://rubygems.org/gems/timber):